Neutrino mean free path in neutron stars in the presence of hyperons: Numerical results and Discussions

 Results for the NDCS at densities relevant to a star with $M_{\rm{NS}} =$ 1.8 $M_\odot$ are shown in Figs.~\ref{fig8}(a)-(c), where the baryon number density varies from $n_B \simeq$ 1.0 and 2.0 to 3.0 $n_0$.
 In Fig.~\ref{fig8} we do not show explicitly the NDCS result for $n_B \simeq$ 3.4 $n_0$, where the $\Lambda$ hyperons start to appear.
 At this density, which is just reached in a 1.8 $M_\odot$ star, the NDCS for neutrino-$\Lambda$ hyperon scattering does begin to contribute to the total NDCS.
 However, as the number density is still very low, the NDCS for the $\Lambda$ hyperon for $M_{\rm{NS}} =$ 1.8 $M_\odot$ is very small.
 The range of $q_0$ is also small compared to that for the neutrons at $n_B \simeq$ 3.4 $n_0$.

 For $M_{\rm{NS}} =$ 2.0 $M_\odot$, not only does the neutrino-$\Lambda$ hyperon NDCS contribute but the neutrino-$\Xi^{-}$ hyperon also starts to contribute to the total.
 The contributions at $n_B \simeq$ 4.0 $n_0$ can be seen in Fig.~\ref{fig8}(d).
 This is consistent with the threshold baryon number density for the appearance of the $\Xi^{-}$ hyperon as shown in Fig.~\ref{fig2}.
 Figures~\ref{fig8}(e) and (f) show the NDCS relevant to a star with mass $M_{\rm{NS}} = M_{\rm{max}}$, where the maximum baryon number density rises just beyond $n_B \simeq$ 6.0 $n_0$.
-Here the $\Lambda$ and $\Xi^-$ NDCS still contribute to the total NDCS, while the NDCS of the neutrino-$\Xi^{0}$ NC scattering also contributes to the total.
+Here all 3 hyperons, $\Lambda$, $\Xi^-$, and $\Xi^0$, contribute to the NDCS, although unevenly.
+The $\Xi^-$ hyperon has the greatest influence on the total NDCS which can be explained in terms of the relative abundances and respective effective masses.
+From Fig.~\ref{fig2}, $\Xi^-$ makes up a higher proportion of a heavy NS core when compared to the $\Lambda$ and, subsequently, the $\Xi^0$ hyperon.
+It's abundance is roughly equal to the nucleons however it's contribution to the NDCS is several times greater than the neutron (see Fig. \ref{fig2}).
+This is a consequence of the axial polarisation insertion in Eq. \ref{eq:polarA}, which is governed by the size of $M^*$ \cite{Hutauruk:2022bii}.
+Fig. \ref{fig2} shows that the effective mass of the $\Xi^{-,0}$ is the largest of all the baryons and thus the axial channel is increased leading to a larger NDCS.
+This explains the differences shown in the NDCS between the baryons even if their abundances are closely matched.

 As explained earlier, we also compute the NDCS for higher neutrino energy, $E_\nu =$ 30 MeV, which is relevant to supernova and NS mergers, as given in Fig.~\ref{fig:dcs30}.
 We find that the NDCS for $E_\nu =$ 30 MeV has the same tendency and interpretation as $E_\nu =$ 5 MeV for appropriate baryon number densities, except for the order of magnitude.
 The NDCS increases remarkably, by a factor of 50, at higher nuclear matter density, leading to a much lower NMFP, as shown in Fig.~\ref{fig:MFP5R}(a).